How to Calm Crying Babies: Proven Strategies for Parents

 Baby may require review by a doctor due to being ill

-Offering baby a massage or back rub
+Offering the baby a massage or back rub

-Ensuring that baby has burped
+Ensuring that the baby has burped

 Lay baby with his / her belly rested against the mother’s abdomen until settles